microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Getting Started
 In this challenge, you will be setting up FHIR-Proxy to perform Consent Opt Out Filtering for the FHIR service.
 Additionally, you will be creating a new Postman environment to call the FHIR-Proxy endpoint.

 > Note: Within the 2023 fiscal year, the FHIR-Proxy Function App in its current form will be deprecated.
-The app’s features and functionality will be integrated into AHDS FHIR service and other Azure resources.
+The app’s features and functionality will be integrated into Azure Health Data Services FHIR service and other Azure resources.

 ### FHIR-Proxy and FHIR service overview
 In the Azure health data platform, FHIR service and FHIR-Proxy operate as a team.
 FHIR service is at the center of activity, and FHIR-Proxy acts as a pre- and post-processor, selectively filtering FHIR data on the way into and out of the FHIR service.
 Admins can set up FHIR-Proxy to listen to the stream of I/O data and trigger custom workflows based on specific FHIR events.
 FHIR-Proxy also brings enhanced Role-Based Access Control (RBAC) to FHIR service, allowing fine-grained authorization for REST API actions at the FHIR Resource level.
 This also provides a means of Role-Based Consent so that users (i.e., patients) can authorize or deny access to certain FHIR data.